 Perinatal Mental Health

 We are a team of mental health professionals who work with women, their infant’s and their family/support person to help stay as well as possible during pregnancy and after birth.
-The clinical team has a range of clinical experience and expertise to support you with your mental health needs during pregnancy and up to one year postnatally.
+The clinical team has a range of clinical experience and expertise to support you with your mental health needs during pregnancy and up to six months postnatally.

 • We work together with you, your family/support person and other healthcare professionals and services involved in your care.